JetBrains/guide/site/java/tutorials/migrating-junit4-junit5/shortcuts-used/index.md

 thumbnail: ./thumbnail.png
 ---

-This tutorial includes some shortcuts, but many more were demonstrated [in the video](https://youtu.be/F8UTTTDtbH0) and not all of them were mentioned here:
+This tutorial includes some shortcuts, but many more were demonstrated [in the video](https://youtu.be/F8UTTTDtbH0) and not all them were mentioned here:

 | Name                                                                                                                  | macOS Shortcut | Windows Shortcut          |
 | --------------------------------------------------------------------------------------------------------------------- | -------------- | ------------------------- |